rlipscombe/ct_ext/README.md

-# ct_report
+# ct_ext

-Pretty progress reporting and summary for Erlang's Common Test.
+Various extensions for Erlang's Common Test.

 This package provides the following hook:

-- `ct_summary` -- print a list of the succeeded and failed tests after the run has completed.
+- `ct_ext_summary` -- pretty print a list of the succeeded and failed tests after the run has completed.

-I plan to add other hooks in future.
+I plan to add other extensions in future.

 ## Usage